 Sleeper Queen – An even larger queen room that also includes a sleeper sofa in case you’ve got someone crashing with you.

 Supreme Queen – The Penny’s second-highest tier of room.
 This one includes yoga mats and rollers, with terrazzo floors, a freezer and a larger work area.

 Majesty Suite – At 700 square feet, this is basically a mansion in New York City.
-OK, that’s a stretch, but the Penny’s lone suite does have a full living room with bright, modern furniture, a kitchen big enough to cook in, a soaking tub in the bathroom and a private patio with a dining table.
-If the weather calls for it, eat al fresco.
+OK, that’s a stretch, but the Penny’s lone suite does have a full living room with bright, modern furniture, a kitchen big enough to cook in, a soaking tub in the bathroom, a dining area and patio.
+I If the weather calls for it, eat al fresco.

 Art, coffee and a banging rooftop view

 The Penny is named after one of the owner’s pet chihuahua, a fact you’ll learn as you pour free lobby coffee into a cup adorned with Penny’s picture.
 Thus, the hotel is incredibly dog-friendly, and has a big, graffiti-filled courtyard where dogs can play.
 There’s also an art gallery in the lobby and adjoining meeting space with rotating works, all of them supporting artists with disabilities.
 The hotels has partnered with two local non-profit organizations, Land Gallery and Pure Vision Arts, to source the art and these groups work with artists with developmental disabilities.

 In addition to the central courtyard behind the lobby, the Penny also has a second-floor patio that overlooks the North 8th street below.